 Julie graduated from Covenant College in 1995 with a B.A. in Chemistry and a minor in Mathematics.
 During college, she worked as a chemist at Taylor Laboratories.
 Upon graduation, she was offered a position as a research and development chemist at Alco Chemical Company where she worked for four years.
 Julie came on board with Hilger Higher Learning in 2001 and has steadily improved our Physical Science and Chemistry classes.
-Her experience as a chemist and over 15 years of teaching enables Julie to teach her students the practical side of these rather challenging classes.
+Her experience as a chemist and almost 20 years of teaching enables Julie to teach her students the practical side of these rather challenging classes.
 Along with teaching at Hilger, Julie is an adjunct chemistry professor at the University of Tennessee at Chattanooga, where she teaches chemistry labs.
 Julie and her husband, Keith, who is also a teacher, have two children.

 Kim Crossman: Beginning Elementary Science and Elementary Science

 Kim graduated magna cum laude from Covenant College in 1987 with a Biology major and Chemistry minor.
 After college, she worked at Erlanger hospital and as a chemist for the City of Chattanooga.
 For over a decade, she has been teaching and developing the science curriculum for the Mother’s Day Out Program at Lookout Mountain Presbyterian Church.
 Kim’s favorite aspect of teaching science is watching children’s eyes light up as they learn about God’s world.
 Kim came on board with Hilger Higher Learning in 2009.
 She is incredibly nurturing with our elementary students, and her love for children is very evident.
 In addition, she creates a positive classroom environment with encouragement, excitement, control and a good listening ear.
 Kim and her husband, Brian, who is a professor at Covenant College, have three children.